ebsco/edna/README.md

 ## Working With Edna

-Before moving on to custom build processes, install dependencies
+Before moving on to custom build processes you will need to install some NPM dependencies

 ```
 npm install